ovh/docs/pages/platform/ai-notebooks/how_to_cli_data/guide.en-asia.md

 This command can be read as "Load the container `my-dataset` from the GRA region, in the /workspace/datasets directory, with `ro` (read-only) permissions".

-Wait a few seconds for the notebook to start and paste its URL in your browser.
+Wait a few seconds for the notebook to start, then you should see its URL in the output - access this URL in your browser.
-You can read the [Getting started](https://docs.ovh.com/asia/en/publiccloud/ai/notebooks/getting-started-cli/) page to know how to find this URL.
+You can read the [Getting Started](../getting-started-cli) page to know how to find this URL.

 You should get a page like this, showing your dataset in the file explorer: